Your Questions Answered – What’s a UCC?

 Fortunately, there are third parties that can provide these services to you, allowing you to stop worrying and focus your time on what you do best: running your business and helping your customers.

-Lien Solutions is such a third party provider of UCC portfolio management services.
+Lien Solutions is such a third-party provider of UCC portfolio management services.
 For nearly 40 years, Lien Solutions has assisted companies with electronic and Web-based UCC portfolio management applications.
 With our innovative iLienTM solution, we can help you better manage your portfolio and regain lost productivity through workflow optimization, reducing the time and labor spent on this critical chore.
 We also assist in ensuring your filings are complete and correct (perfected).
 This means you are able to avoid the misfortunes that come with having your secured interest challenged because of an imperfect (incomplete or incorrect) filing.
-We can set up a system to alert you when a filing is approaching its expiration date so that you can file and extension and further protect your assets throughout the life of the loan.
+We can set up a system to alert you when a filing is approaching its expiration date so that you can file an extension and further protect your assets throughout the life of the loan.

 Unsure About Using a Third-party for UCC Searches?
 Consider These Points Before Going it Alone